 As noted above, these automated investment tools have different approaches.
-Personal Capital is excellent for those wanting an automated way to monitor all of their investments in one place.
+Empower is excellent for those wanting an automated way to monitor all of their investments in one place.
 Betterment and WealthFront are excellent tools if you want to turn your investments, including the asset allocation plan, over to their service.
 Future Advisor is a great option for those either looking for help with just the asset allocation, or those who want help in all areas of investing but with a little more control.

 The key is to know how you want these services to help you.